Leaders.com

 • Hiring employees who share the same values and ideology.

-• Creating a strong onboarding process to ensure all employees receive training on core values.
+• Creating a strong onboarding process to ensure all employees receive training information on core values.
 This way, everyone at the company knows how to integrate them into their daily work lives.

 • Strategizing on creating goals that align with the organization’s core values.